 People use different mobile phones supported by different platforms such as Android, iPhone, and windows.
 Now in the present scenario, there isn’t much market scope for the windows operating system.

 This left you to choose between Android and iPhone.
 The best way to choose the mobile platform for your app is to see which platform is more popular in your market area.

 If people are using android phones, then go with Android.
 If they are using both then read the next point.

 This is the most important decision you will take in your app journey.
 Mobile applications built for specific platforms (Android, iPhone) are known as native mobile app development.

 This way of developing mobile apps is a little costly but gives a fast user experience.

 On the other hand, you have the option of choosing cross-platform frameworks for making your app.
 In cross-platform app development, developers can run your app on multiple platforms giving the same user experience to all mobile users.

 This method of building apps is currently more popular as it is less costly and takes little time in developing an app.
 On the quality front too, it is getting thumbs up from all corners.

 The rise of react native framework is making cross-platform app development the best option for individuals who are tight on budget.

-The small details are often neglected by app owners once their apps go life but they at times become the reason for success and failure of an app.
+The small details are often neglected by app owners once their apps go live but they at times become the reason for the success and failure of an app.